 Composing messages whose contents stress the interests of the receiver is critical.
-Therefore, the message of a paralegal should be well versed, good, positive and encouraging so that the clients will be adequate and fell loved.
+Therefore, the message of a paralegal should be well-versed, good, positive, and encouraging so that the clients will be adequate and fell feel loved.

 4. It creates organisational goodwill.

-Goodwill is a critical success factor in business and communication that must be used to enhance the creation of organisation goodwill.
+Goodwill is a critical success factor in business and communication that must be used to enhance the creation of organization goodwill.

-The goodwill of all stakeholders that the organisation deals with such as clients, suppliers, customers, governments, communities, etc., is necessary for the continued successful operation of business.
+The goodwill of all stakeholders that the organization deals with such as clients, suppliers, customers, governments, communities, etc., is necessary for the continued successful operation of the business.

 Similarly, when individuals communicate, the receiver of the message must enjoy his or her confidence and trust as this is likely to facilitate the receiver`s appreciation and response.
 A paralegal must maintain a very good relationship with his or her business partner.